 The Host(ess) with the Most(ess)

 It’s up to the host to ensure a successful lunch, from beginning to end.
 If you did the inviting, it’s up to you to do the heavy lifting.
 From selecting the right place to picking up the check, it’s the host’s responsibility to see it through.
 Would you want to do business with someone who was interested in your services and invited you to lunch, but then picked an expensive place and then haggled with you over the check at the end of the meal?
 Probably not.
-If you’re the host, pick up the bill for the meal, staying in the conversation, keeping good eye contact and being discrete about tucking the credit card into the check booklet.
+If you’re the host, a good business lunch etiquette tip is to pick up the bill for the meal, staying in the conversation, keeping good eye contact and being discrete about tucking the credit card into the check booklet.
 That said, if you’ve been invited to lunch for an interview or a meeting, don’t ever assume that your host is going to pick up the tab.
 Use your keen awareness when the check comes, and unless the other person swipes the bill up when it arrives and insists on paying it, take out your wallet.
 Be prepared for anything when the bill comes, but if your host is worth her weight in salt, she’ll pick up the tab.

 Early Bird Gets the Worm